 Appeals must be submitted no more than twenty (20) Business Days after ERCOT informs a Filing Entity of its final decision and the rejection.
 If a Filing Entity does not submit an appeal within this 20 Business Day period, the Filing Entity is deemed to have accepted the rejection.

 A Review Meeting between the appealing Filing Entity and ERCOT must be scheduled to occur within twenty (20) Business Days of a Filing Entity initiating an appeal.
 This Review Meeting may be held over the phone.
 When scheduling a Review Meeting, Filing Entities must name a primary and an alternate representative.
-The Filing Entity’s representative will meet with [TBD ERCOT employee(s)], who will represent ERCOT and who is outside of the Settlements and Billing Department.
+The Filing Entity’s representative will meet with ERCOT’s Verifiable Cost Appealing Group, who will represent ERCOT and who is outside of the Verifiable Cost Team.

-Both ERCOT and the appealing Filing Entity must submit a position paper to each other at least two (2) Business Days before the Review Meeting.
+Both ERCOT Verifiable Cost Team and the appealing Filing Entity must submit a position paper to all parties involved at least two (2) Business Days before the Review Meeting with ERCOT’s Verifiable Cost Appealing Group.
 These papers are to:

 Explain why a cost or a portion thereof should or should not be included in the Filing Entity’s Verifiable Costs;